 Subscriptions will be received subject to acceptance or rejection in whole or in part by the General Partner on behalf of the Partnership and the right is reserved to close the Offering of Units at any time without notice.
 Registrations of interests in the Units will be made only through the book-entry system administered by CDS.
-A global certificate representing the Units will be issued in registered form only to CDS or its nominee and will be deposited with CDS on the date of each Closing.
+Noncertificated interests representing the Units will be recorded in the name of CDS or its nominee on the register of the Partnership maintained by Valiant on the date of each Closing.
 A Subscriber who purchases Units will receive only a customer confirmation from the registered dealer or broker from or through whom he or she has purchased Units and who is a CDS depository service participant.
-CDS will record the CDS participants who hold Units on behalf of owners who have purchased Units in accordance with the book-entry system.